 Thurston played in 10 games, mostly in a reserve role, but played extensively at Iowa with the top two centers injured.
 Thurston’s play helped NU rally from a 24-7 deficit to win, matching the largest road comeback in school history.
 He also saw snaps at center in the Holiday Bowl.
 In addition to his work at center, Thurston served as a shield blocker on NU’s punt unit, helping the Huskers rank among the Big Ten’s best in net punting.

 Thurston added depth on the line in 2013, but did not play in a game.

 Thurston redshirted in 2012.

-Thurston was a dominant blocker for Arvada West High each of his final three seasons.
+Thurston was a dominant blocker for Arvada West High School each of his final three seasons.
 As a senior, Thurston was a Class 5A (largest class) first-team all-state selection by the Denver Post.
-During his junior year for Coach Casey Coons, Thurston helped Arvada West to a 6-5 record and a trip to the second round of the Class 5A playoffs.
-Thurston was a a first-team all-conference selection as a junior, when he also played some on the defensive line.
-Thurston was also a member of the varsity team as a sophomore, when Arvada West posted an 11-2 record and advanced to the Class 5A state semifinals.
+As a junior for Coach Casey Coons, Thurston helped Arvada West to a 6-5 record and a trip to the second round of the Class 5A playoffs.
+Thurston was a first-team all-conference selection as a junior, when he also played defensive line.
+As a sophomore, Thurston helped Arvada West to an 11-2 record and a berth in the Class 5A state semifinals.

-Thurston was regarded as one of the top five players in Colorado by both Rivals.com and 247 Sports.
-He was also listed among the top 150 overall prospects in the country by both Rivals and Scout.com, and was generally regarded among the top 20 offensive tackles nationally.
-Thurston commited to Nebraska in the summer before his senior year, and did not take any other visits.
-He did receive numerous offers including Michigan, Notre Dame, Oregon, Stanford, Colorado, Northwestern, Kansas State and UCLA to name a few.
+Thurston was regarded as one of the top five players in Colorado by both Rivals.com and 247 Sports, and also listed among the top 150 overall prospects in the country by both Rivals and Scout.com.
+Thurston only visited Nebraska, but had numerous offers including Michigan, Notre Dame, Oregon, Stanford, Colorado, Northwestern, Kansas State and UCLA to name a few.

 Thurston's Career Statistics